usaid-cs/yesterday-i-learned/random.md

 1. New Hamburg is west of Kitchener.
 1. Gummy bears, rather than gummy any other animal, were [first invented in Germany](http://www.reddit.com/r/askhistorians/comments/539r6k/_/).
 1. In social situations, [people gauge how drunk they should be based on how drunk there peers are](http://www.reddit.com/r/science/comments/5318ph/_/d7p4bba?context=1000).
 Therefore, all patrons should play the game were if one person is late to the table, everyone should pretend to be hammered when he/she arrives, so he/she will overdrink.
-1. Parchment is actually animal skin.
+1. Parchment is made from animal skin.
 1. You can easily spend a thousand bucks on sushi at [Sushi Yasuda](http://nextshark.com/two-idiots-spend-1100-sushi/), a restaurant in NYC.
 1. Kim Kardashian does not hold the record for the world's shortest marriage.
 1. *Goes' Law*: the number of knobs doubles every 18 (days).